 Keep in mind, only one application of sunscreen will not protect you all day long.
 You should apply a new layer throughout the course of the day.
 If you work outdoors, wear protective garments and hats.

 Carefully apply a lotion around your eye area, making sure you do not get it in your eyes.
 Wear sunglasses to protect your eye tissue from UVC.

 Sunscreen comes in three different applications from sprays, to sticks, or lotions.
 Apply a thick layer to your skin and if using a lotion make sure you shake it well before applying.

 Make sure you apply enough sunscreen to cover all areas of your body that will be exposed to the sun.
 This includes your back, legs, neck, shoulders, arms, and ears.

 Outside of wrinkles and tougher appearing skin, Melanoma is a serious affect from the rays of the sun.
 This time of year is a great time to spend outdoors with family and friends.
-Make sure your skin gets the protection it deserves and enjoy the summertime!
+Make sure your skin gets the protection it deserves and enjoy the beach and summertime!

 If you experience a serious sunburn visit our La Jolla urgent care for immediate treatment!

 7634 Girard Ave Ste A • La Jolla, CA 92037